 For Costantino Iadecola, MD, director and chair, Feil Family Brain & Mind Research Institute, Weill Cornell Medicine, amyloid is only a single piece of the puzzle.
 His understanding defines Alzheimer not as a disease, but as a syndrome caused by a number of pathologies at play in the brain.

-To tap into some of Iadecola’s insight into the vascular facets, among others, of the condition, and the role that amyloid plays in the development of Alzheimer dementia, he spoke with NeurologyLive®
+To tap into some of Iadecola’s insight into the vascular facets, among others, of the condition, and the role that amyloid plays in the development of Alzheimer dementia, he spoke with NeurologyLive® in an interview.

-The amyloid story is an interesting one because the people in which the Alzheimer disease runs in their family, they have mutations in the amyloid precursor protein gene, where the amyloid comes from.
+Costantino Iadecola, MD: The amyloid story is an interesting one because the people in which the Alzheimer disease runs in their family, they have mutations in the amyloid precursor protein gene, where the amyloid comes from.
 They make a lot of it.
 They make so much of it that the brain cannot get rid of it and that's why it accumulates.
 These people, in their 30s and 40s, will start to have symptoms.
 There is a problem of too much amyloid being made.
 Now, in the garden-variety Alzheimer dementia picture, the problem is not overproduction.
 You make as much amyloid as much as anybody else, is the problem is the brain cannot get rid of it.
 It's a problem of clearance of amyloid from the brain.
 About 90% to 95% of the people who get Alzheimer have that problem.
 That's where the vascular piece comes in.
 About half of the patients who are diagnosed with Alzheimer disease during life, once they go to an autopsy, when they the brain is cut up and the pathologies are looked at, they will have vascular disease and amyloid pathology together.

 The most common form of dementia is not really Alzheimer disease, but mixed pathology dementia.
 People have studied this, and they actually found that there are 5 pathologies that all play a role, in which amyloid and tau are only one piece of the puzzle.
 So that's what we need to we'll be looking as well.
 However, the vascular piece is important because it's preventable.
 That is one thing we can do.
 We know to make our blood vessels better, and now we can do that by taking certain medications and by diet, exercise.
 Generally, vascular health measures have reduced the risk of stroke and heart attacks by 20%, 30%, 40%.
 Probably, if we do that, we can also help the brain get rid of some of this amyloid.
 Perhaps we may not counteract Alzheimer disease, but we may delay the onset.